-\boxtimes QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 1 For the Quarterly Period ended March 31, 2024 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 Fol r the transition period from to Commission File Number 000-56254 LOWELL FARMS INC. Exact name of Registrant as Specified in its Charter) British Columbia, Canada 87-3037317 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 19 Quail Run Circle - Suite B, Salinas, C alifornia 93907 (Address of Principal Executive Offi ces) (Zip Code) rities registered pursuant to Section 12(b) of the Act: Title of each class registered Trading Symbol(s) Name of each exchange on which registered - 5 5 NONE NONE NONE for s India (§23 India auch shorter period that the registrant was required to file su tate by check mark whether the registrant has submitted 2.405 of this chapter) during the preceding 12 months (or for tate by check mark whether the registrant is a large accel ch reports), and (2) has been subject to such filing re- electronically every Interactive Data File required or such shorter period that the registrant was required erated filer, an accelerated filer, a non-accelerated I to be submitted pursuant to Rule 405 of Regulation S-T Large accelerated filer Non-accelerated Filer □ Accelerated filer Smaller reporting compan Emerging growth compan emerging growth company, indicate by check mark if the unting standards provided pursuant to Section 13(a) of the tion period for complying with any new or revised financial Indi ate by check mark whether the registrant is a shell compan y (as defined in Rule 12b-2 of the Exchange Act).
-Y es□ No⊠ Ther e were 18,256,282 shares of the Registrant's Subordinate V oting Shares outstanding as of May 13, 2024.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period ended September 30, 2024 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission File Number 000-56254 LOWELL FARMS INC. (Exact name of Registrant as Specified in its Charter) British Columbia, Canada 87-3037317 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) 19 Quail Run Circle - Suite B, Salinas, California 93907 (Address of Principal Executive Offices) (Zip Code) (831) 998-8214 (Registrant's Telephone Number, Including Area Code) (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class registered Trading Symbol(s) Name of each exchange on which registered NONE NONE NONE Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated Filer X Smaller reporting company X \times Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes□ No ⊠ There were 18,149,651 shares of the Registrant's Subordinate Voting Shares outstanding as of November 13, 2024.